Information Security Glossary

 - Senior management risk tolerance and level of acceptance of identified risks vs. cost of various mitigation plans

 Information of a confidential or proprietary nature and other information that (1) would not be routinely published for unrestricted public access (2) which was provided to the university by a third party under confidentiality obligation or (3) where disclosure is prohibited by laws, regulations, contractual agreements or University policy.
-This includes (but is not limited to) full name or first initial and last name and employee ID (in combination), identifiable medical and health records, grades and other enrollment information, credit card, bank account and other personal financial information, social security numbers, grant reviews, dates of birth (when combined with name, address and/or phone numbers), user IDs when combined with a password, etc. Sensitive information does not include personal information of a particular individual which that individual elects to reveal (such as via opt-in or opt-out mechanisms) (see)
+This includes (but is not limited to) full name or first initial and last name and employee ID (in combination), identifiable medical and health records, grades and other enrollment information, credit card, bank account and other personal financial information, social security numbers, grant reviews, dates of birth (when combined with name, address and/or phone numbers), user IDs when combined with a password, etc. (see)

 Server Computing Devices